 Our full range of support services, including integrative medicine, psychosocial, nutrition and genetic counseling, ensure that you and your family’s needs are addressed in a comprehensive and well-coordinated manner.
-Additionally, our Women’s Gastrointestinal (GI) Cancer Risk and Prevention Program, supported by the Circle of Service Foundation, meets the specific healthcare needs of women through specially designed female-centric services aimed at colon cancer prevention and women's GI health.
+Additionally, our Women’s Gastrointestinal (GI) Cancer Risk and Prevention Program, supported by a generous private grant, meets the specific healthcare needs of women through specially designed female-centric services aimed at colon cancer prevention and women's GI health.
 From pregnancy-related digestive disorders to inherited conditions, we offer outstanding care that meets the specialized needs of our female patients.

 Women’s Gastrointestinal (GI) Cancer Risk and Prevention Program